sbunatyan/tavrida/docs/source/client.rst

 * You can pass additional *header* parameters to the remote service.

-There are several ways to create ans use client.
+There are several ways to create and use client.

 .. code-block:: python
     :linenos: